hyperboria/bugs/contrib/gentoo/README.md

     rc-update add cjdns default

 Copy the service_restart script `contrib/gentoo/service_restart.sh` to any convenient directory on your system and modify the eMail address.
-I you do not wish to be notified, comment out the whole line.
+If you do not wish to be notified, comment out the whole line.
 Now add an crontab entry like this

     # Restart crashed Services